‘Hamilton’ fundraiser set for Hispanic Federation, Flamboyan

 “Investing in Puerto Rico is a premise of hope and progress,” Frankie Miranda said.
 “So much is being accomplished.
 But then the attention goes away or only comes back when there is another natural disaster.”

-The Hispanic Foundation has invested more than $50 million in the past five years for emergency assistance and rebuilding efforts that include renewable energy and otherwise environmentally sustainable initiatives.
+The Hispanic Federation has invested more than $50 million in the past five years for emergency assistance and rebuilding efforts that include renewable energy and otherwise environmentally sustainable initiatives.

-The foundation’s investments into Puerto Rico’s coffee industry led to collaborations with 140 organizations that have helped more than 2,500 businesses in the past three years.
+The federation’s investments into Puerto Rico’s coffee industry led to collaborations with 140 organizations that have helped more than 2,500 businesses in the past three years.

 Carlos Rodriguez Silvestre, Flamboyan Foundation’s executive director, said the money raised by the “Hamilton” event will continue its work to preserve and support education and the arts on the island.